Abhi-pacific/Automated-Quality-Control-and-Sentiment-Tagging-of-News-Data/README.md

    data = pd.read_excel('your_data_file.xlsx')
    ```
 2. **Process and analyze the data using the provided scripts or notebook.**
-3. **Use the Ollama API with the Mistral model for NLU and sentiment tagging tasks.**
+3. **Use the Ollama API with the Mistral model for NLU and sentiment tagging tasks, applying prompt engineering best practices to optimize results.**

 ---